-The important thing to think about, when you are working on a new documentary idea, is how can I sell this movie and to whom?
+When you are working on a new documentary idea, the critical thing to think about is how I can sell this movie and to whom?
 Let’s face it- you are going to need money to make that movie.
-A documentary might take years to shoot and even more, years to edit- it’s going to cost you.
-So thinking about your potential finders can really help you to understand how your film should look like.
-You need to have a general idea about it, don’t go into deep details.
-Unlike in fiction, documentary films are usually much more flexible with their structure, but you do need to think about what your documentary¬ financiers might want to achieve from the film?
-Who is your target audience? and etc.
+A documentary might take years to shoot and even more years to edit- it’s going to cost you.
+So thinking about your potential finders can help you to understand how your film should look like.
+It would help if you had a general idea about it, don’t go into in-depth details.
+Unlike in fiction, documentary films are usually much more flexible with their structure.
+Still, you need to think about what your documentary financiers might want to achieve from the film?
+Who is your target audience?
+And etc.

 The next thing you need to think about is your point of view in the story.
-This is a very important part¬ because this is the message your movie will deliver.
-I recommend reading the find your own voice article, but for now, I will tell you that to do that you need to look at the conflicts of the story and the main character and to think what’s your honest opinion about them.
+This is an essential part because this is the message your movie will deliver.
+I recommend reading the find your own voice article, but I will tell you that you need to look at the conflicts of the story and the main character and think what’s your honest opinion about them.

 but for now, you will need to know that:

-you want your characters to have some kind of journey with obstacles, but that’s not enough.
-You need them to have another narrative in their life.
-You need characters that have an¬ interesting backstory.
-Sometimes you might find yourself shooting 10 characters with the same story just to find the one or two that you will need.
+You want your characters to have some journey with obstacles, but that’s not enough.
+It would help if you had another narrative in their life.
+It would be best if you had characters that have an interesting backstory too.
+Sometimes you might find yourself shooting ten characters with the same story to find the one or two you will need.

-As long as your actor is able to take action, you can use every character you want.
+As long as your actor can take action, you can use every character you want.
 The character also needs to change throughout the film.

-Writing a script for the¬ documentary is very hard, but you must have at least a general idea about it so you will be more focused on the shooting. that will save you time and money in the shooting and editing stages and will improve your film.
+Writing a script for the documentary is very hard, but you must have a general idea about it so you will be more focused on the shooting.
+That will save you time and money in the shooting and editing stages and will improve your film.